amitye/IOT-Python-Projects/Simon-Says/README.md

-simon_says.py is an implementation of the popular Simon Says game on RaspberryPi, using generic Hardware in order to build a fully-functional physical game.
+simon_says.py is an implementation of the popular Simon Says game on RaspberryPi, using generic hardware in order to build a fully-functional physical game.

 Game description:
   1. The computer will generate a sequence of flashing lights, each followed by a unique sound.